 The City maintains one type of proprietary fund.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The City uses enterprise funds to account for its water distribution, wastewater collection/treatment, water construction operations and sanitation services.
-The proprietary fund financial statements provide separate information for the water distribution fund and the wastewater collection/treatment fund.
+The proprietary fund financial statements provide separate information for water distribution and the wastewater collection/treatment.
 The basic proprietary fund financial statements can be found in the basic financial statements of this report.